 Asking questions, listening to and involving children, young people and families, helps us understand what services we need and why.

-This Strategy sets out ‘where we are at now’ and ‘where we want to go’; working closely with children, young people and their families, to recognise, understand and act upon their voice.
+This Strategy sets out ‘where we are at now’ and ‘where we want to go;’ working closely with children, young people and their families, to recognise, understand and act upon their voice.

 Who are we?

-The Steering Group for this Strategy includes young people from the West Sussex Children Care Council, Youth Cabinet and Youth MPs, along with staff from services in WSCC Children and Families Directorate.
+The Steering Group for this Strategy includes young people from the West Sussex Children Care Council (CiCC), Youth Cabinet and Youth MPs, Special Educational Needs & Disabilities (SEND) Ambassadors along with staff from services in WSCC Children and Families Directorate.

 Who’s the Strategy for?